bkubsch/marginal-carbon/README.md

 # References & reading

-Given in order of priority:

 - [A hackers guide to AEMO data](https://adgefficiency.com/hackers-aemo/)

-Two articles from electricity map:
 - https://medium.com/electricitymap/marginal-emissions-what-they-are-and-when-to-use-them-ecd050ab0962
 - https://medium.com/electricitymap/using-machine-learning-to-estimate-the-hourly-marginal-carbon-intensity-of-electricity-49eade43b421
 - Li Thesis, Winds of Change & 2018_Dungey_stragetic_bidding_NEM.pdf (all of which I will put into a reference folder in the repo)

 # Timetable